did-you-know? rent-now

 Summary

 America is held captive by horror stories.
 They flicker on the screen of a darkened movie theater and are shared around the campfire.
 They blare out in tabloid true-crime headlines, and in the worried voices of local news anchors.
-They are consumed, virally, on the phones in each of our pockets.
-Like the victims in any slasher worth its salt, we can’t escape the thrall of scary stories.
+They are consumed, virally, on the phones in our pockets.
+Like the victims in any slasher movie worth its salt, we can’t escape the thrall of scary stories.

-With the extraordinary historical breadth and dexterous weave of insight and style that has made him twice a finalist for the National Jewish Book, Dauber makes the haunting case that horror reveals the true depths of the American mind.
+With the dexterous weave of insight and style that have made him one of America’s leading historians of popular culture, Dauber makes the haunting case that horror reveals the true depths of the American mind.

 Author Biography